Skip to main content

 docker pull pypiserver/pypiserver:latest

-Let’s quickly create a directory in the home directory to store Python packages.
+No need for much explanation, simply create a directory under your home directory to store Python packages.

 mkdir ~/packages